List of parishes in the Roman Catholic Archdiocese of Dublin: Fingal South East

 The Fingal South East deanery is located within the city of Dublin and the civil county of Fingal.

 The vicar forane is Fr.
-Martin Hogan.
+Michael O'Grady.

 Fingal South West

 The Fingal South West deanery is located within the city of Dublin and the civil county of Fingal.

 The vicar forane is Fr.
-TBC.
+Frank Reburn.

 Howth

 The Howth deanery is located within the city of Dublin and the civil county of Fingal.

 The vicar forane is Fr.
 Martin Noone.

 Under the pastoral responsibility of Fr.
 Donal Roche

 Bray

 The Bray deanery is located within the civil county of Dún Laoghaire-Rathdown and the traditional county of Wicklow.

 The vicar forane is Fr.
 Aquinas Duffy.

 Donnybrook

 The Donnybrook deanery is located within the city of Dublin and the civil county of Dún Laoghaire-Rathdown.

 The vicar forane is Fr.
 Fergus O’Connor.

 Wicklow

 The Wicklow deanery is located within the traditional counties of Wexford and Wicklow.

 The vicar forane is Fr.
 Derek Doyle.